Events

 Following the opening ceremony, Day 1 moved swiftly into substantive territory.

-Session 2: A very insightful and eye opening session on Global Geopolitical Dynamics and Their Implications for Climate Finance sharpened the stakes.
+In second instance, a very insightful and eye opening session on Global Geopolitical Dynamics and Their Implications for Climate Finance sharpened the stakes.
 Bringing the focus on how the world has shifted over the past three years, rising debt burdens, inflation, the reprioritisation of ODA, and deepening fractures within the multilateral system, and what these shifts mean for climate finance flows to Africa.
 Including thought provoking assessment and interventions of Amb Seyni Nafo weighing in with his experience and realistic perspective.

 Two Days to Go